MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-multi-container-app-mysql.md

 ## Clean up resources

-The prerequisite you used in this tutorial series can be used for future Docker development.
+The prerequisites you used in this tutorial series can be used for future Docker development.
 There's no reason to delete or uninstall anything.

 ## Next steps